jacobconley/jacobconley/README.md

    - GUI frameworks
    - Cross-platform development with technologies like [swift-bridge](https://github.com/chinedufn/swift-bridge); this allows you to easily create a unified core software package in Rust and build your UI separately on top of that.
-     For example, I believe 1Password has a Rust core like that, and my next cross-platform application will certainly have a native UI running on top of a Rust core.
+     For example, I believe 1Password does something like this.
+My next cross-platform application will certainly have a native UI running on top of a Rust core.
  - Game development
  - Cryptography